If you are searching for a split keyboard, you are probably asking one of three questions:

 Take a look at the image above.
 The left side shows a standard keyboard, while the right overlays hand placement.
 I marked forearms with green lines and hands with blue for clarity.

 Notice how the arms and wrists form a funnel shape.
-Forearms are turned inward, and wrists are bent outward just to place fingers on the home row.
-This posture is far from ergonomic.
-It puts strain on your shoulders and forces your wrists into unhealthy angles during typing.
+Forearms turn inward, and wrists bend outward just to place fingers on the home row.
+This position is common, but it is not neutral.
+During long typing sessions, that small angle can contribute to shoulder tension, wrist fatigue, and general discomfort.

 One Hand Helping the Other

-The second issue - which doesn’t apply to perfect ten-finger typists - is using one hand to press keys intended for the other.
+The second issue - which does not apply to perfect ten-finger typists as much - is using one hand to press keys intended for the other.

 In the diagram above (which you may recall from earlier posts), I marked corresponding fingers with matching colors.
 Notice how the blue keys, assigned to the index fingers, sit right next to each other.
 For people who don’t type correctly with all ten fingers, this creates a temptation to use the wrong hand.